icarusfactor/opensim-install/README.md

 DefaultEstateOwnerPassword = password
 ```

 Changes in the [Messaging] section.
-While this is optional it will enable Offline messaging service and uses mysql for storage.
+While this is optional it will enable Offline messaging service and uses mysql for storage, which we will also be setting up.
 ```
   OfflineMessageModule = "Offline Message Module V2"
   StorageProvider = OpenSim.Data.MySQL.dll